kerner1000/kerner1000.github.io/_posts/2017-06-07-pictures-pipeline.md

 ---
 title: Pipeline to Organize Pictures
-excerpt: "Example setup how to organize an endless stream of pictures."
+excerpt: "Example setup how to organize an endless stream of pictures (and videos)."
-description: "Example setup how to organize an endless stream of pictures."
+description: "Example setup how to organize an endless stream of pictures (and videos)."
 categories: [Media]
 tags: [files and folders, pictures]
 ---

 ### Collect
 Move pictures from all over the place into one working directory.
 Be careful not to override pictures with the same name!
+E.g., use
-E.g., use ` mv --backup=numbered some_dir/* working_directory`
+`mv --backup=numbered some_dir/* working_directory`
+and
-	and `mv --backup=numbered` creates hidden backup files that might be ignored by follow-up programs. 'unhide' those files, e.g. using [Dr.Rename's](https://github.com/kerner1000/drrename) build-in 'unhide-rename-strategy'.
+`mv --backup=numbered` creates hidden backup files that might be ignored by follow-up programs. 'unhide' those files, e.g. using [Dr.Rename's](https://github.com/kerner1000/drrename) build-in 'unhide-rename-strategy'.

 ###	(Fix Permisssions)
 `sudo chown alex:users -R .`